CodeChain-io/codechain/spec/CodeChain-Coin.md

 # What is CCC?

 CCC is the name of the currency used within CodeChain.
-It is used to pay for transactions.
+It is used to pay for transaction fees.

-# Denominations
+# Denomination

 The smallest denomination of CCC is called Quark.